Here’s A Simple Vanilla Sauce Recipe That Goes With Everything!

-Now add powdered sugar to the egg yolks and mix everything using the normal hooks of your electric mixer.
+Now add powdered sugar to the egg yolks and mix everything using the normal beaters of your electric mixer.

 Keep mixing until you have a creamy consistency and the color gets slightly less yellow and more white.

-Now it’s time to add the cornstarch and the same amount of milk to the bowl.
-The little bit of milk is added so that the consistency doesn’t get too sticky.
+Now it’s time to add the cornstarch and the same amount of milk from the pot you set aside earlier to the bowl.
+The milk is added so that the consistency doesn’t get too sticky.

 Mix again using your electric mixer until there are no cornstarch lumps and everything is well combined.